 Cheryl Anne Piegaro

 Cheryl Anne received a bachelor’s degree summa cum laude in political science from Montclair State University in 2005.
-During her career at MSU, she was an ambassador for the Admissions Department as well as a member of several clubs.
+During her career at Montclair State, she was an ambassador for the Admissions Department as well as a member of several clubs.
 She was a recipient of the Carpe Diem Award, an honor given to students who are active on campus.
 After graduation, she went on to earn a master’s degree from Columbia University where she was a Boxley Scholar.
 She is a member of the Kappa Delta Pi Teaching Honor Society.

 Currently, Cheryl Anne is working at the Montclair Kimberley Academy as an eighth grade history teacher, student government advisor, and tennis and swim team coach.
 She has returned to Montclair State to earn a certificate in teaching middle school mathematics.

 Alexandra Jordan Thelin Blackowski

 Alexandra Thelin graduated summa cum laude from Montclair State University in May 2005 with a BA in Fine Arts with a concentration in Art History.
-While on campus, she was involved in MSU Cheerleading, social sorority Alpha Iota Chi and the Honors Program.
+While on campus, she was involved in Montclair State Cheerleading, social sorority Alpha Iota Chi and the Honors Program.

 After graduation, Alexandra attended the Fashion Institute of Technology for an MA in Fashion and Textile Studies: History, Theory & Museum Practice, and Montclair State University to pursue an MA in Theatre with a concentration in Arts Management, and graduated in May 2008 with both MA degrees.
-She has worked as the Web/Communications Assistant for Web Services in the MSU University Communications Department, and is currently working in the College of Education and Human Services as the Web Content Manager.
+She has worked as the Web/Communications Assistant for Web Services in the University Communications Department, and is currently working in the College of Education and Human Services as the Web Content Manager.
 In addition, she co-owns a Web Design business, Tri-Star Design.
-Alexandra is also an Adjunct Professor teaching in the Fashion Studies Department at MSU.
+Alexandra is also an Adjunct Professor teaching in the Fashion Studies Department at Montclair State.
 Alexandra has worked with the New York Public Library for Performing Arts at Lincoln Center, the George Segal Gallery, the Cloisters Museum, and the Essex Fine Arts Gallery in Montclair.

 Courtney Liotti Topic